huawei-lin/In-PlaceOnlineGBDT/README.md

 * `-save_prob`, 0/1 (default 0) whether save the prediction probability for classification tasks
 * `-save_importance`, 0/1 (default 0) whether save the feature importance in the training

-## Copyright and License
-In-PlaceOnlineGBDT is provided under the Apache-2.0 license.